U.S. insurers want taxpayers to back pandemic coverage for businesses

 “The industry has a finite balance sheet that can’t take infinite risk,” Chubb’s Greenberg said.

-Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lauren Tara LaCapra and Cynthia Osterman
+Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lauren Tara LaCapra, Cynthia Osterman and David Gregorio